All Episodes

 And yeah, they've always tried.

-I remember the Putin's price hike.
+I remember it's the Putin's price hike.

 Yeah.

-Putin's price hike, right?
+Putin's price hike.

-It's Putin's price hike, it's Putin's open border.
+It's Putin's open border.

-You know, it's oh, you you fell off your bike.
+You know, it's, oh, you, you fell off your bike.

 That damn Putin.

-Oh my gosh, I scraped my knee.
+I scraped my knee.

-Uh Putin.
+Oh, Putin.

-And and meanwhile, Putin is and meanwhile, Putin is a serious leader.
+Putin is a serious leader.

 We have Joe Biden who's shot.